 KBW is just one of a handful of analyst outfits that cover Dynex, which is typical for the mREIT industry.
 Still, among these few pros, the bulls are the majority—DX has four Buys versus two Holds and no Sells.

-Dynex pays a monthly dividend, and a generous one at that—nearly 15% as I write this.
+Dynex pays a monthly dividend, and a generous one at that—well more than 15% as I write this.
 However, mortgage REITs tend to have shakier dividend histories than traditional stocks and even equity REITs, and DX is no exception.
 Its dividend was hacked away by 85% between 2012 and 2020, to 13¢ per share monthly.
 But things are looking up recently: The company finally raised its dividend in mid-2024, to 15¢, then again in Feburary 2025, to 17¢.

 Still, that payout history is an important reminder that double-digit yields are hardly risk-free.

-Related: The Best ETFs to Buy for a Prosperous 2026
+Related: The 16 Best ETFs to Buy for a Prosperous 2026

 If You’re Still Looking for High Yields, Consider Short-Term Alternative Investments